Symphony (album): Track listing

 On certain CD pressings, Running is followed by one minute of silence and an instrumental version of Fleurs du Mal plays, bringing the total track length to 9:11.

-Chart performance
+Charts and certifications

 In the early 2008 release, the album garnered a remarkable set of chart accolades around the world, including an unprecedented debut in the US Billboard 200 Album chart at 13 (Brightman's highest charting record in the U.S.) moving 32,033 copies in first week.
 It hit number one in the Mexico International charts and the US Billboard Classical Chart, the top five in Canada and Japan and the top twenty across Europe.
 In a long term, the album failed to match the success of its predecessors in the United States, but experienced a moderate success in Asia.
 In Japan the album entered the chart at No. 4 selling 25,815 copies during its first week.